IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - more conflict at the docks, with the saltwood growers
 - assassin starts hunting them, once they get to high enough prominence
 - anyone they offend will come after them
+- war - attack on conviviant, giltstern stops imports + calls in navy, kevaran blockade,
+	- show threat of war - ppl protesting/throwing stuff at the conviviant. subset of the military prepping themselves.
+Vulture campaigning.
+Giltstern threatens retaliation if the deal doesn't go thru
 Potential encounters:
-- ambush from raven
+- ambush from raven (in the elevator?)
 - get gandras' accounting - infiltrate the vaults
+- against the feather scouts/mettlewise
-- against the assassin
+- against the assassin - if they find the cove, morgana saire
-- the boss battle
-- combat encounter to get into hidden cove - automata and some monster eledeia controls?
+- combat encounter to get into hidden cove - automata and fray wraiths
+	- stop the automata from pulling out and activating wraiths
+- the boss battle - happen at the precipice of war
-- urban chase
+- urban chase, staircases
 - rope bridge battle where the bridge is in danger of getting cut
 	- assassin firing arrows to cut the rope? other enemies coming from both sides?
 - precipice of a narrow column where ppl could get knocked off